mariobox/mariosanchez.org/content/post/pom.md

 "Physics isn’t controversial.
 It’s guided by laws.
 Finance is different.
 It’s guided by people’s behaviors."

-"<mark>Your personal experiences with money make up maybe 0.00000001% of what’s happened in the world, but maybe 80% of how you think the world works.</mark>"
+"Your personal experiences with money make up maybe 0.00000001% of what’s happened in the world, but maybe 80% of how you think the world works."

 "No amount of studying or open-mindedness can genuinely recreate the power of fear and uncertainty."